mateuszrezler/DRYeR/README.md

 Don't repeat yourself - a collection of the best answers to my daily questions on Stack Overflow - R edition

+## Testing
+Please visit `tests` branch to test all examples locally or online.

 ## Table of contents
 * `1.R`:
   How do I import a CSV file in R?